 Okay, so you probably know you’re meant to wear sunscreen daily, but do you know why?
-If you don’t know why, chances are you probably don’t bother with SPF, but we’re here to tell you why it’s SO essential!
+If you don’t, chances are you probably don’t bother with SPF, but we’re here to tell you why it’s SO essential!
 The sun is responsible for 90% of how your skin ages – yes, genetics play a part, but so does sunblock!

-Look for a facial SPF that has minimum factor 30 SPF, and a UVA rating of 4-star or higher (or PA++++).
+Look for a facial SPF that has at least factor 30, and a UVA rating of 4-stars or higher (or PA+++).
 The SPF protects against UVB rays that burn the skin, while UVA (or PA) protects against UVA rays that penetrate deeper into the skin and destroy collagen – both are essential!
 Sun cream should be the last product applied in your skincare routine, and if you’re in the sun, you should reapply every 2 hours.
 Check out our fav sunscreens that won’t ruin your makeup or your skin, and make sure you don’t believe any of these SPF myths!